 I have been teaching and coaching Scrum for almost 20 years.
 As I use it more and more I have found more and more I disagree with some of its fundamental tenets.
 We (Net Objectives) continue to use Scrum because I believe it is a good base from which people can learn more effective methods and because many people in the industry are aware of it.
 Furthermore, many who have tried Scrum and are struggling with it, or more accurately, are doing Scrum-but (“we do Scrum, but we don’t do …”) can be helped with the work we do.
-Since what we do is technically not Scrum (we’ve named what we do Scrum/ATDD (Acceptance Test-Driven Development).
+The Net Objectives Scrum / Team Agility Support System highlights how we think about and support Scrum.

 Some of the concepts I disagree with are more thought processes or beliefs about how humans work and therefore may be hard to argue for.
 You will just have to see what matches your own belief system.
 Other concepts are more about what’s important for people adopting something new.
 In all of these cases I try to follow what works, based on my own and others’ experience.

 What I like about Scrum

 Scrum’s focus on self-organizing teams.
 Development is not just a technical process.
 It is a human process.
 Great creativity comes from great teams.
 One of the reasons I left Lean-Kanban-University was a fundamental disagreement I had with my co-founder David Anderson who felt teams were an orthogonal issue to Kanban.
 I believe teams are a fundamental aspect of development and cannot be ignored.

 Time-boxing as a way of creating discipline and focus.
 Although time-boxing is not essential (flow can guide teams instead) time-boxing is much easier to do for people new to agile.
 It acts as a forcing function – that is, encourages, focus on what’s happening next as well as requires small stories – both good things.